 - Zhu Rong, from Koei's Dynasty Warriors franchise, takes this to its logical extension as a fully-fledged Jungle Queen.
-Not only is she the only blonde-haired female in an ostensibly all-Asian lineup but she's married to a barbarian king and worshiped as a bona fide Goddess by her people.
-Oh, and there's the obligatory jungle-kini she wanders round in, too.
+Not only is she the only blond female in an ostensibly all-Asian lineup, but she's married to a barbarian king and worshiped as a bona fide Goddess by her people.
+Oh, and there's the obligatory jungle-kini in which she wanders round, too.

 - Her being worshipped as a Goddess is, in DW canon (and the book it was based on), justified.
 She's the descendant of the god of fire.

-- Partial example: Ayla of Chrono Trigger - Chieftain of the prehistoric peoples, the only blonde among the group, and insanely strong.
-She's engaged to marry one of her own tribesman, but she most definitely is the "man" in that relationship.
+- Ayla of Chrono Trigger - Chieftain of the prehistoric peoples, one of the two blondes among the group, and insanely strong.
+She's engaged to marry one of her own tribesmen, but she most definitely is the "man" in that relationship.

 - Nidalee from League of Legends.